Joshua-Click/individual-project/README.md

 ### How to Reproduce
 - Clone this repo
-- Acquire data from Kaggle
+- Acquire data from Kaggle in link above in Acquire and save csv's to local folder.
 - Run Notebook

 ### Key findings
--
--
+- It seems highbp, highchol, smoker, stroke, and heardiseaseorattack greatly increases the percentage of diabetics and prediabetic patients as they get older.
+- Having a lower income/education level puts younger patients at higher risk of diabetes
+- BMI visually shows as bmi increases, so does the amount of patients with diabetes.

 ### Takeaways and Conclusions
--
--

--
+- Logistic Regression Models worked best on all 3 datasets
+- Highbp, highchol, bmi, heartdiseaseorattack are big indicators for diabetes.
+- It is very difficult to predict diabetes off of a questionairre, however, looking at the way the prediabetic patients answered their questions is a very good way to start predicting diabetes.

 ### Recommendations
--
--
+- Have more questions tailored to finding more information of pre-diabetic patients.